-The state income tax line in the table above includes \$3 million of excess tax benefits related to stock-based compensation associated with the adoption of ASU 2016-09.
+The state income tax line in the table above includes excess tax benefits related to share-based compensation of \$6 million and \$3 million for the twelve months ended July 31, 2018 and 2017, respectively.

-In December 2015 the Consolidated Appropriations Act, 2016 was signed into law.
-The Act includes a permanent reinstatement of the federal research and experimentation credit that was retroactive to January 1, 2015.
+In December 2015 the Consolidated Appropriations Act, 2016 was signed into law, and includes a permanent reinstatement of the federal research and experimentation credit that was retroactive to January 1, 2015.
 We recorded a discrete tax benefit of approximately \$12 million for the retroactive effect during the twelve months ended July 31 2016.